SamMatzko/minetest_tieless_tracks/README.md

+# This repository has been moved to [Codeberg](https://codeberg.org/SamMatzko/luanti-tieless-tracks).
 # Tieless Tracks for [Minetest](https://minetest.net) [Advanced Trains](https://content.minetest.net/packages/orwell/advtrains/)

 #### Note: this mod uses modified code and media from the advtrains_train_track mod, which is part of the [Advtrains modpack](https://content.minetest.net/packages/orwell/advtrains/).
 See the licensing below for more information.